omni-us/jsonargparse/README.rst

 path could be included in a yaml file as relative with respect to the yaml file's location.
 After parsing it should be easy to access the parsed file path without having to consider the location of the yaml file.
-To help in these situations yamlargparse includes the :class:`.ActionPath` class.
+To help in these situations yamlargparse includes the :class:`.ActionPath` and the :class:`.ActionPathList` classes.

 For example suppose you have a directory with a configuration file :code:`app/config.yaml` and some data :code:`app/data/info.db`.
 The contents of